cbritt0n/mcp-auth-py/README.md

 - `azure` provider that validates tokens from your tenant's OIDC endpoint
 - Per-provider JWKS caching and optional shared Redis JWKS adapter
 - Async-capable flows and small sync/async adapters for non-ASGI MCP servers
+- **NEW:** RBAC Extension for fine-grained role-based access control

 ## Installation